 For the random_walks_3 function, you should also generate all walks at once, but with only one loop (which goes over the steps of the walks).
 Instead of an inner loop, you should use random generation of vectors and arithmetic on vectors to figure out what every walk is going to do with one R statement.
 Recall that you can refer to a whole row of a matrix by just leaving out the second subscript (eg, A[i,]).
 This works both for getting a row, and changing a row.

-Recall also that you can compare a vector to a value and get a vector of FALSE/TRUE values, which you can convert to 0/1 values with as.numeric.
+Note that you can compare a vector to a single value or to another vector and get a vector of FALSE/TRUE values.
+You can convert such a vector of FALSE/TRUE values to 0/1 values with as.numeric.